 Articles may be requested from journals held at other University of Sydney campuses.

 Need more information?
-Please contact your Faculty Liaison Librarian
+Please contact your Academic Liaison Librarian

 All requests are subject to Australian Copyright Legislation, which may limit how much you can request to be copied from a book or journal.
 Copyright information is available here.
 You can request up to 70 items in a calendar year (Jan-Dec).
 However, there may be restrictions based on the cost of a specific request.

 How much does it cost?

 There is no charge to you for requesting items via document delivery.
 There are costs involved in the document delivery service which the Library covers for you.
 There may be a gap cost which we pass onto you if the cost of obtaining the item exceeds $80.

-The following table indicates estimates as March 2011:
+The following table indicates estimates at June 2015:

 |Type of Request||Cost Range|